Andre Korbmacher

-Andre Korbmacher (born 30 April 2005) is an American hurdler.
+Andre Korbmacher (born 30 April 2005) is an American high hurdler.
+He was the silver medalist in the 110 metres hurdles at the 2024 World U20 Championships behind compatriot Ja'Kobe Tharp.

 Early life

 From Bellingham, Washington, he began competing in athletics at Whatcom Middle School where he was initially a sprinter.
 He joined the sprint and hurdle club Ready-Set-Go Sprinters Club in Bellingham.
 He then attended Squalicum High School.
 He won the New Balance national championships over 60m hurdles in 2022.
 He broke the state high school 110m hurdles record four times, finishing the 2023 season with a personal best of 13.74 seconds.
 He then attended Florida State University.